Qu1ck5h0t/vid2scratch/README.md

 # vid2scratch

 ### How do I use this?
+Clone the repo into a folder (ensure that all the files are in the same folder).
 After running install_dependencies.py, run main.py and follow the prompts.

 ### What does this do?
 This tool converts any mp4 video into a scratch project that effectively acts as a runtime for a 720p 30fps video, with frames and audio included in the project file.